MicrosoftDocs/appcenter-docs/docs/general/account.md

 Check with your system administrator to see if your work email is backed by AAD.

 ### Personal and Standard work email addresses
-Customers who use personal and work email addresses that aren't backed by AAD should sign-up using the button indicated in the image below.
+Customers who use personal and work email addresses that aren't backed by AAD should sign up using the button indicated in the image below.

 ![If you have a non-AAD backed email; sign up!](images/sign_up_arrow.png)